 - Customer relationship management (CRM) software: CRM is a database for customer interactions and sales.
 By logging sales information in CRM, you improve relationships with your marketing department, customer service team, and finance department.

 - Partner relationship management (PRM) software: PRM software streamlines and manages channel sales partners.
 PRM is a unified platform that injects automation into your channel partner program, enables communication, tracks metrics, and facilitates joint marketing campaigns.
+Simply put, a PRM is necessary to enact a channel sales enablement strategy.

 - Automated prospecting: Automated prospecting software makes lead generation easier by eliminating the busywork required in outbound sales.
 Prospecting software allows you to find and contact prospects based on specific job titles, industries, the current technology they use.